AN ORIGINAL FOR AN ORIGINAL

 Thoughts on Beads & Art by ARTHUR

-He is the one who wants an original for an original.
+He’s the kind of person who wants an original - for an original.

 ARTHURS BRACELET